 Ruth Mottershead, Creative Director at Little Greene agrees.
 'For example, the kitchen is often the hub of the family home – usually a place of activity, the heart of family life and a place for entertaining friends.
-A kitchen therefore is an ideal place to make more adventurous colour choices and certainly the space where you can really experiment with vibrant colours.’
+A kitchen therefore is an ideal place to make more adventurous color choices and certainly the space where you can really experiment with vibrant colors.'

 'For more tranquil spaces like the bathroom, consider shades that exude serenity so you can create a haven within your home.
-For a scheme that provides you with a calm retreat, use colours with warm undertones that really bring comfort to a space.'
+For a scheme that provides you with a calm retreat, use colors with warm undertones that really bring comfort to a space.'

 When discussing color, these three words are key.
 Frequently confused and used interchangeably, in reality they’re three distinctly different things.

 A hue is the purest form of any color, whether it’s primary, secondary, tertiary or somewhere in between on the spectrum of colors on the wheel.
 Hues are very intense and are very dramatic, so they are usually lightened or darkened for the majority of decorating schemes to create a tint or a shade.

 A tint or shade includes the addition of white or black to a color will create a tint or a shade.
 If you add some black to a hue, you create a shade and go darker.
 If you add white, you create a tint and go lighter.